4ldas/Discord-DisCrasher/README.md

 ## Built with ❤️ by

 * [Aldas](https://github.com/AXDZ) - The creator of the script
-* [Trial](https://github.com/Giggl3z) - Made this thing originally that inspired me to remake it
+* [Trial](https://github.com/Giggl3z) - Made this thing originally that inspired me to remake it myself